amouro/drupalden_iwakuni_2023/section-3.md

 <!--
 Drupal has well defined translation system in core.
-Depends on your experience and role, there is always a way for you to make translations.
+Depends on your experience and role, there are always ways for you to make translations.

-As a sitebuilder.
+As a sitebuilder,
-We can translated the node with field translation enabled.
+we can translate nodes with field translation enabled.

-And we can translate many strings appear in the UI.
+Also, we can translate many strings that appear in the user interface.

 <b>Next slide >>>>></b>
 -->